-Molded helmets are most effective when treatment begins by ages 4 to 6 months, when the skull is still malleable and the brain is growing rapidly.
-To be effective, the helmet must be worn 23 hours a day during the treatment period — often a number of months.
-The helmet is adjusted regularly — sometimes weekly — as the baby's head grows and changes shape.
+Molded helmets are most effective when treatment begins between ages 4 and 12 months, when the skull is still malleable and the brain is growing rapidly.
 Treatment with a molded helmet isn't likely to be effective after age 1, when the skull bones are fused together and head growth becomes less rapid.

 Sometimes an underlying muscular issue — such as torticollis — causes a baby to hold his or her head tilted to one side.
 In this case, physical therapy is important to help stretch the affected muscles and allow the baby to more freely change head positions.